gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 # Gilgamesh keymap
 A 36-key keyboard layout on QMK firmware that uses 5-7 layers and does not use tap-hold keys.
 The keys are laid out on a 3x5 grid + 3 thumb keys per hand.
+It is optimised to be used on Mac machines expecting a JIS keyboard.

 ## BASE